Focus Dashboard — Simple Notion Template for Task, Objective and Resource Management

 That’s all.
-Now strategize your objectives (or Define your goals), add them to Objectives database, create related tasks.
+Now strategize your objectives (or Define your goals), add them to the Objectives database, create related tasks.
 Keep using Web clipper to add references and inspirations to Inbox, link those to specific task tickets, and get things done!

-Now coming to the Dashboard, it’s a simple page that provides access to a list of all sub pages (left column) and shows the task list in the calendar view.
+Now coming to the Dashboard, it’s a simple page that provides access to a list of all subpages (left column) and shows the task list in the calendar view.
 Also, there is another reference table below that lists all inbox items without a tag, so that you can tag and provide some context! — (Notion, Web Clipper needs this as a feature, like Evernote.)

 The Slip Box/Zettelkasten

 I loved the Zettlekasten method / Slip Box on the first reading.
-The clarity in thought process and how that system is build inspired me.
+The clarity in thought process and how that system is built inspired me.
 But moving to a tool like Roam or Emacs org-roam felt like a tedious task.
 Hence I copied three concepts from the Slip box method — 1.
 Create atomic notes in your own words 2.
 Add meta-information about the source.
 3. Link notes to each other.

 In this Simple Slip Box, you add Notes to the table, add keywords.
 Add sources to Inbox (I add Kindle Highlights to Inbox with loc number, one file per book) and link to that.

-It’s not Zettel as it is, as there is no bidirectional linking, or unique ID, etc., but the Board view provides a way to see all notes, categories and arrange them and build a connection between them.
+It’s not Zettel as it is, as there is no bidirectional linking, unique ID, etc., but the Board view provides a way to see all notes, categories and arrange them and build a connection between them.

 Other “Customization” I do